 I discovered that I could log into the second Google account and attach a Google Apps Script to a spreadsheet.
 The script monitors the gmail account for unread threads.
 If it finds any, it sends a message to my main account.
 The script has a time-driven trigger that can be set to run as frequently or infrequently as desired.

-To use the script, get the spreadsheet template from my template page.
+To use the script, make a copy of this spreadsheet.
 Open the spreadsheet and edit the cells that contain the email message parameters.
 Then go to Tools – Script editor.
 Choose Resources – Current project’s triggers.
 Add a time-driven trigger that runs the script as often as you’d like.